Dagmar Belakowitsch-Jenewein

 Dagmar Belakowitsch-Jenewein (born 24 August 1968 in Vienna) is an Austrian politician for the Freedom Party of Austria (FPÖ), currently serving as a Member of the Parliament of Austria, the National Council.
-She chairs the Committee for Health Affairs and is deputy chair of the parliamentary group of her party.

 She studied medicine at the University of Vienna and the University of Graz, graduating as Dr. med. univ.
 She became a board member of the local party in Vienna in 2006, and was elected to the National Council the same year.
-She succeeded Barbara Rosenkranz as chair of the Committee for Health Affairs in 2008.

 She is married and has a son.